 Period of Service

-- You must be free of any criminal convictions.
+- Be free of any criminal convictions.

 - You must be medically fit for service.

-- Colour perception restrictions may apply.
+- Colour perception requirements may apply.

 Please contact our 0800 number or talk to your Candidate Experience Facilitator for more information.